SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Purchasing Equipment

-Each piece of equipment has a price diﬃculty associated with it that expresses how challenging it is for a character to obtain that item.
-If using Funds as an attribute, to purchase an item, the player rolls the attribute against the listed purchase diﬃculty, adjusted by the gamemaster for the circumstances around obtaining the item (such as seller’s stock, item quality, general item availability, and so on).
-A player may attempt to use bargain to haggle over the list price (and thus change the price diﬃculty).
+Each piece of equipment has a price difficulty associated with it that expresses how challenging it is for a character to obtain that item.
+If using Funds as an attribute, to purchase an item, the player rolls the attribute against the listed purchase difficulty, adjusted by the gamemaster for the circumstances around obtaining the item (such as seller’s stock, item quality, general item availability, and so on).
+A player may attempt to use bargain to haggle over the list price (and thus change the price difficulty).
 Review the bargain skill entry on page 87 for details.
 The gamemaster may include modiﬁers to the seller’s roll or value (such as local law, relationship of buyer and seller, and so on).
 Likewise, gamemasters may allow players’ characters to help each other obtain particularly expensive items (such as spaceships) through complementary Funds rolls.
-If the Funds total equals or exceeds the price diﬃculty, the character gets the item.
+If the Funds total equals or exceeds the price difficulty, the character gets the item.
-Any item with a price diﬃculty equal to or less than the number in front of the “D” in the character’s Funds attribute is an automatic purchase.
+Any item with a price difficulty equal to or less than the number in front of the "D" in the character’s Funds attribute is an automatic purchase.
 A character may make several automatic purchases per day.
-Any item with a price diﬃculty greater than the number in front of the “D” in the character’s Funds attribute but less than or equal to 3 times that number is an average purchase.
+Any item with a price difficulty greater than the number in front of the "D" in the character’s Funds attribute but less than or equal to 3 times that number is an average purchase.
 A character may make one average purchase per day.
-Any item with a price diﬃculty greater than 3 times the number in front of the “D” in the character’s Funds attribute is a luxury purchase.
+Any item with a price difficulty greater than 3 times the number in front of the "D" in the character’s Funds attribute is a luxury purchase.
 A character may make one luxury purchase every seven days.
-When deciding on the type of purchase, include in the diﬃculty breakdowns any modiﬁers due to an Advantage or Disadvantage.
+When deciding on the type of purchase, include in the difficulty breakdowns any modiﬁers due to an Advantage or Disadvantage.
 Example: A character has 3D+2 in her Funds attribute.
-Her automatic purchases have a diﬃculty of 3 or less.
-Her average purchases have a diﬃculty of 4 to 9.
-Her luxury purchases have a diﬃculty of 10 or more.
+Her automatic purchases have a difficulty of 3 or less.
+Her average purchases have a difficulty of 4 to 9.
+Her luxury purchases have a difficulty of 10 or more.
 If the character also had Wealth (R1), she would add her bonus of +10 to each of these levels, giving her automatic purchases at 13 or less, average purchases between 14 and 19, and luxury purchases